jacobjoaquin/csd/_doc_source/source/install.rst

     cd csd-x.x.x
     python setup.py install

-Some systems, including OS X, allow you to unpack the contents of the tar files by double clicking on the file in the Finder.
+.. note:: Some systems, including OS X, allow you to unpack the contents
+    of the tar files by double clicking on the file in the Finder.

 Test
 ----